-Before getting into why you might choose stainless steel for your coarse strainer, it could be helpful to have a short course in strainers, their uses and things you should think about when you’re shopping for one.
+Before getting into why you might choose stainless steel for your coarse strainer, it could be helpful to have a short course in strainers, their uses, why they’re ideal for coarse filtration, and things you should think about when you’re shopping for one.

 For industrial purposes, however, it’s convenient to distinguish filters, which are used to take out small particulates, even those that are the size of microbes, from strainers.
 Filters usually have a sock or other device, often made of polyester or polypropylene rather than metal, to perform the filtering work.